 Deer have adapted to living in our yards and park system.
 Unfortunately, they also have adapted to eating our landscaping and damaging our property, making them a nuisance animal.

-Mayor Earl Leiken formed the Deer Task Force in 2015 to collect data on how frequently residents see deer in their neighborhoods, what concerns residents have regarding deer, and whether deer have damaged property and/or landscaping.
-In September 2015, the Task Force initiated a Deer Survey for residents to provide information on the local deer population.
+In 2015, former mayor Earl Leiken formed the Deer Task Force to collect data on how frequently residents see deer in their neighborhoods, what concerns residents have regarding deer, and whether deer have damaged property and/or landscaping.
+In 2016 and 2017, the Task Force initiated a Deer Survey for residents to provide information on the local deer population.

 What You Can Do

 Keep in mind the City endorses the following two recommendations from the Ohio Division of Wildlife to help prevent deer damage to your property:

 - Scare devices and techniques.
 Probably the simplest and least expensive method is the use of streamers, flags, aluminum pie pans, or any other object that will move in the breeze or reflect natural or artificial light.
 Unfortunately, studies have shown that scare tactics are not very effective.

 - Chemical Repellents.
 Chemical repellents act on a deer's sense of smell and taste to reduce, but not eliminate, plant damage.
 Home and garden centers carry a wide assortment.
 Repellents should be applied before damage occurs, applied often and switched frequently.
 They are most effective under low deer density situations.
 Be sure to follow manufacturer's guidelines and procedures closely and be aware that application to edible plants may render them unfit for human consumption if applied at the wrong time.